 - Company description — describes what you do

-- Market analysis – research on your industry, market and competitors
+- Market analysis – research your industry, market, and competitors

 - Organization and management — your business and management structure

 - Service or product — the products or services you’re offering

 - Marketing and sales — how you’ll market your business and your sales strategy